268 (Carbamazepine 200 mg)

 Pill imprint 268 has been identified as Carbamazepine 200 mg.

-Carbamazepine is used in the treatment of bipolar disorder; epilepsy; trigeminal neuralgia; schizoaffective disorder; vulvodynia (and more), and belongs to the drug class dibenzazepine anticonvulsants.
+Carbamazepine is used in the treatment of trigeminal neuralgia; bipolar disorder; epilepsy; schizoaffective disorder; peripheral neuropathy (and more), and belongs to the drug class dibenzazepine anticonvulsants.
 There is positive evidence of human fetal risk during pregnancy.
 Carbamazepine 200 mg is not subject to the Controlled Substances Act.

 See also related documents.